Skip To Section

 Is Medical Detox Necessary for Opioid Withdrawal?

-The goal of a treatment center like Footprints to Recovery is to help you stop using opioids and manage symptoms of opioid withdrawal in a safe and comfortable way.
+The goal of a treatment center like Footprints to Recovery is to help you stop using opioids and manage symptoms of opioid withdrawal safely and comfortably.
 Once you are through detox, they can help you move on to other levels of care.

 The Dangers of Home Detox